 The Williamson County Child Advocacy Center Task Force was formed in March 1999 under the leadership of Ronald L. Davis, District Attorney General for the 21st Judicial District.
 The initial meeting was held on March 1, 1999.
 The Task Force consisted of caring, concerned professionals who saw a need to improve services offered to child abuse victims in our community.
 After a year and a half of planning, the Williamson County Child Advocacy Center (WCCAC) opened its doors in September 2000.
 The WCCAC was developed according to National Children's Alliance guidelines, which are considered best practices for Child Advocacy Centers across the country.
-In October of 2010, the Williamson County Child Advocacy Center became a fully accredited member of the National Children’s Alliance.
+In October of 2010, WCCAC became a fully accredited member of the National Children’s Alliance.
 In early 2016, we were approved for re-accreditation, maintaining our Accredited Member status for another 5 years.
-For the past 17 years, the WCCAC has been providing comprehensive services such as forensic interviews, case management, victim advocacy, counseling, support groups, court support and court orientation to child abuse victims and their Non-Offending family members.
+For 18 years, WCCAC has been providing comprehensive services such as forensic interviews, case management, victim advocacy, counseling, court support and court orientation to child abuse victims and their Non-Offending family members.
 We also provide leadership, coordination, and staffing for the Child Protective Investigative Team (CPIT), a multi-disciplinary team consisting individuals from local law enforcement, District Attorney’s office, Department of Children’s Services, WCCAC, and juvenile court officers.
 Additionally, the WCCAC provides education and training designed to train adults in our community how to prevent, recognize and react responsibly to child sexual abuse.

 Davis House Child Advocacy Center is a warm, welcoming place where abused children and their families in crisis can receive all of the help, support and services that they need.
-During our first year in existence, we saw 61 clients in Williamson County.
+Our first year , we saw 61 clients in Williamson County.
 We served over 1,000 clients in our first eight years of operation.
 Last year fiscal (FY 2016), we provided over 2,900 services to 790 new child clients in Williamson, Hickman, Lewis and Perry Counties.